newbie2019-hub/rexmorales/README.md

 Then Create a database on localhost/phpmyadmin named readingtracker (Base on the env file)

 ## 3 - MIGRATE TABLES
-On your terminal run `php artisan migrate` without quote
+On your terminal run `php artisan migrate`

 ## 4 - RUN THE WEB APP
 On your terminal run `php artisan serve` and open another terminal and run `npm run watch` or `npm run prod`